DanielYu2004/HTN-Backend-Challenge/README.md

 #### Add Skill
 - `GET /skills`
 - Description: adds a skill to the database.
 The thinking behind this is in a registration form, there should be example skills to select from, in addition to new skills inputted by user.

+Social Media Endpoints
+-

+#### Get Hacker's Socials
+- `GET /hackers/:id/socials`
+- Description: return a page displaying links to the hacker's social media profiles
+#### Get Hacker's QR Code
+- `GET /hackers/:id/socials/qr`
+- Description: returns a QR code that can be scanned to view the hacker's social media profiles, along with an alternative url. (note: if testing locally, and not the live server, please use the url as scanning the QR code with your phone will not work)

 # Improvements To Be Made